CitizenAERG/ConcordeTDAH/site/content/_index.md

 ---
-title: Great conscience with a great coffee
+title: Concorde TDAH
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: Association de soutien aux adultes TDAH
-image: img/alevision-co-d-1fy75fh_s-unsplash.jpg
+image: img/hannah-busing-zyx1bk9mqma-unsplash.jpg
 blurb:
-  heading: Why Kaldi?
+  heading: L'association
   text: Kaldi is the coffee store for everyone who believes that great coffee
     shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the